bipinKrishnan/ml-recipe-book/image_captioning.md

 df.loc[:, 'captions'] = captions
 ```

-In our previous chapters, we solved text-to-text problems like summarization and translation, where we used an encoder-decoder type model.
-But there, both the inputs and outputs were text.
-Unlike those chapters, here the input is image and output is text.
-So we will use ```AutoFeatureExtractor``` from transformers library to preprocess the input images and ```AutoTokenizer``` for preprocessing the output text.
+In our previous chapters, we used encoder-decoder type models to solve text-to-text problems like summarization and translation.
+Here also we will use encoder-decoder type model, but the problem is that, here, both the inputs and outputs are not text.
+The input is an image and output is text.
+So, we cannot use the tokenizer to process both the inputs and outputs.

+As we had ```AutoTokenizer``` to deal the text data, the transformers library also has something called ```AutoFeatureExtractor``` to deal with image data.

 The tokenizer we load using ```AutoTokenizer``` will process the text and prepare it in a format which can be directly fed to the model.
-Similarly, the feature extractor loaded using ```AutoFeatureExtractor``` will process the image and prepare it in a format which can be directly fed to the vision model.
+Similarly, the feature extractor loaded using ```AutoFeatureExtractor``` will process the image and prepare it in a format which can be directly fed into the vision model.

-We will load the feature extractor for our images from [vision transformer checkpoint](https://huggingface.co/google/vit-base-patch16-224-in21k) and the tokenizer from [gpt2 checkpoint](https://huggingface.co/gpt2):
+We will load the feature extractor from [vision transformer checkpoint](https://huggingface.co/google/vit-base-patch16-224-in21k) and tokenizer from [gpt2 checkpoint](https://huggingface.co/gpt2):

 ```python
 from transformers import AutoFeatureExtractor, AutoTokenizer